paulluscastro/java-mastermind/README.md

 ## Overview

-This API allows you to develop your own Mastermind game with HTML5, CSS3 and Javascript.
+This API allows you to develop your own [Mastermind game](https://en.wikipedia.org/wiki/Mastermind_(board_game)#Genetic_algorithm) with HTML5, CSS3 and Javascript.
 Don't worry about game rules, as they are already implemented in this API.
 This documentation have all the information you need to make a good use of this API.

 This API have 3 gaming modes: